DrSleep/light-weight-refinenet/README.md

 To start training on NYU:

+0. If not already done, download the dataset from [here](https://cloudstor.aarnet.edu.au/plus/s/OZqPy3RnmbCkOWh).
+Note that the white borders in all the images were already cropped.
 1. Build the helper code for calculating mean IoU written in Cython.
 For that, execute the following `python src/setup.py build_ext --build-lib=./src/`.
 2. Make sure to provide the correct paths to the dataset images either by modifying `src/config.py` or `train/nyu.sh`
 3. Run `./train/nyu.sh`.
 On a single 1080Ti, the training takes around 3-6 hours (ResNet-50 - ResNet-152, correspondingly).